AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: : Cross-Lingual Word-in-Context Evaluation

 \subsection{Data Statistics and Language Coverage}

-We summarize the main properties of \resource while comparing against previous word-in-context datasets WiC and XL-WiC in Table~\ref{table:data statistics}.
-First, we emphasize the accrued reliability of \resource, as both human accuracy and inter-annotator agreement\footnote{More detailed per-language scores are listed in Table~\ref{table:allres}.} are substantially higher than with WiC and XL-WiC (i.e., rising by \textasciitilde10 points).
+We summarize the main properties of \resource while comparing against previous word-in-context datasets WiC, XL-WiC and MCL-WiC in Table~\ref{table:data statistics}.
+More detailed per-language scores are listed in Table~\ref{table:allres}.
+First, we emphasize the accrued reliability of \resource, as both human accuracy and inter-annotator agreement are substantially higher than with WiC and XL-WiC (i.e., rising by \textasciitilde10 points).
 Second, for a comparable overall dataset size we increase the number of examples and word types in resource-poor languages.
-If we consider their median across languages, \resource has 8,570 and 8,520, respectively, around four times more than XL-WiC (1,676 and 1,201).
-XL-WiC is heavily skewed towards a small number of languages, namely German and French, and provides large datasets in those languages.
+If we consider their median across languages, \resource has 8,570 and 8,520, respectively, around four times more than XL-WiC (1,676 and 1,201) and MCL-WiC (2000 and 2072).
+XL-WiC are heavily skewed towards a small number of languages, namely German and French, and provides large datasets in those languages.
+MCL-WiC only offers training data for English.
 In contrast, \resource provides a more balanced representation of its languages.
 Third, in \resource we deliberately include longer contexts.
-While the data in WiC and XL-WiC are derived from concise dictionary examples, \resource data reflect natural text where key information may be spread across a much wider context window.
+While the data in WiC, XL-WiC and MCL-WiC are derived from concise dictionary examples, \resource data reflect natural text where key information may be spread across a much wider context.